 For us, resilient is more of a mindset than an end goal for your culture.
 Resilient means that you can deal with complexities and adapt to changes with minimal disruption.

-The course includes 14 weeks of lessons.
-Each week will include 1 video lesson, 1 workbook, and 1 case study.
-After every 4 weeks we will share additional resources on each key pillar.
+The course includes 14 lessons.
+Each lesson will include 1 video lesson, 1 workbook, and 1 case study.
+After every 4 lessons we will share additional resources on each key pillar.
 The course also includes the ability to engage with Drs.
 Donnelly and Hinson and ask questions throughout your learning experience.

-Each week will require about 1 hour of work, including the video lesson, workbook, and case study reading.
+Each lesson will require about 1 hour of work, including the video lesson, workbook, and case study reading.
 The course is self-directed, so it's up to you how long you take to do the (roughly) 14 hours of work.

 An organizational culture refers to the way that your staff, employees, teams, interact with each other as individuals.
 It also means the way that each person interacts with the mission, values, and goals of the organization.
 Your culture is how your people engage with the company structure and ethos.